inworld-ai/runtime-comic-generator/README.md

 MINIMAX_API_KEY=123
 INWORLD_API_KEY=456
 ```
+You can request a Minimax API key [here](https://www.minimax.io/platform/user-center/basic-information/interface-key) and an Inworld API key [here](https://docs.inworld.ai/docs/node/authentication#runtime-api-key).

 To properly install dependencies, navigate to the base directory and run `yarn`.
-Run `yarn start` to start the app.
+Run `yarn start` to start the app, and open your browser and navigate to http://localhost:3003 to access the comic generation interface.

 ## Architecture Overview